Belongs To Collection(s)

 Examples of conduct that violate this policy include:

-- requests for sexual favors or demands for sexual favors in exchange for favorable treatment
+- Requests or demands for sexual favors in exchange for favorable treatment

-- conduct or comments consistently targeted at only one gender, even if the content is not sexual
+- Conduct or comments consistently targeted at one gender, even if the content is not sexual

 Title IX